Request a Demo

+When you hear disclaimer terms such as "prices subject to change" at the end of a commercial, have you ever wondered what that means?
+Companies might be referring to what is known as the price adjustment clause.
 One of the most important aspects of a commercial contract is determining the price of the good or service provided.
-However, given the ever-changing nature of economic conditions, such as inflation, the initially agreed-upon price may cease to be fair or accurate over time.
-Inflation, long held at low rates and considered an afterthought, now presents a serious and ongoing risk to a company’s profit margins.
-This is where a price adjustment clause becomes invaluable.
+However, given the ever-changing nature of economic conditions, such as tariffs and inflation, the initially agreed-upon price may cease to be fair or accurate over time.

 At its core, a price adjustment clause is a contractual tool that provides a method for adjusting the agreed-upon price of a contract to reflect changes in market conditions.
 The clause stipulates the factors triggering a price adjustment and specifies the formula or process used to calculate the new price.